nulfrost/stock-x-bot/README.md

 You can change it as you please if you want to, this is just the way I've set it up.

-If you only care about just running this bot in your server then just add a token to BOT_TOKEN, otherwise fill out the environment variables with different bot tokens.
+If you only care about just running this bot in your server then just add a token to BOT_TOKEN, otherwise fill out the environment variables.

 ## Run Locally